 The moral of the story?
 If a tornado strikes, don't waste your time running around opening all the windows.
 In fact, stay away from the windows and find shelter in an interior room.

 It's true that mountain tornadoes are unusual.
 For one, mountain air is generally cooler, making it more stable and less favorable to the formation of twisters.
-High elevations also leave little room between the clouds and the ground, making it difficult for tornados to develop and stay organized [sources: Prociv, Egan].
+High elevations also leave little room between the clouds and the ground, making it difficult for tornadoes to develop and stay organized [source: Prociv].

 Lower, but much more devastating, was the Teton-Yellowstone tornado of July 21, 1987, which crossed the Continental Divide at 10,072 feet (3,070 meters).
-Rated F4 (the second-strongest rating on the Fujita scale), this cyclone tore a path through Yellowstone National Park and the Teton Wilderness, uprooting an estimated one million trees [source: Fujita].
+Rated EF4 (the second-strongest rating on the Fujita Scale), this beast tore a path through Yellowstone National Park and the Teton Wilderness, uprooting an estimated 1 million trees [source: Thuermer].

 Clearly, tornadoes, even powerful ones, can strike mountainous areas, so it's still important to be prepared.
 If you can take shelter in a building, find an interior room and stay put until the threat is over.
 If you're backpacking, like Scott Newton, try to find some sort of depression and lie face down with your hands over your head.
 If possible, get away from trees in case they become airborne.
 Rockies or Plains — it's still a tornado!

 Why not just try to outrun a tornado?
 After all, cars can go a lot faster!
 The problem with this strategy is that a lot could go wrong.
 What if the tornado is moving erratically?
 What if traffic, debris or high water blocks your escape route?
 The risks are just too great.